pieroproietti/penguins-blog/source/book/english.md

   -v, --verbose verbose
   --adapt adapt video resolution in VM

-  --final final: remove eggs prerequisites, calamari and all the
+  --final final: remove eggs prerequisites, calamares and all the
                            it's dependencies

   --ichoice allows the user to choose the installation type